bitfocus/companion-module-polecam-autopod/companion/HELP.md

 **Options/Operations**

 - Single leg
+- Dual leg
+- Dual Split leg
-- Dial leg
+- Dual leg + pancake
-- Show mode 30s/45s/60s
+- Demo mode
 - Show mode stop
 - Calibrate
+- Autocalibrate on/off
-- Stow legs
+- Reboot

 ## NOTE!

 If the module connects successfully, but the Panapod seems unresponsive to your commands, first check that you have run the Calibration command after the Panapod was turned on.
-If it does not respond to the Calibration command, you might have very old firmware on your Panapod.
-Please contact Panasonic for a firmware update.
+If it does not respond to the Calibration command, you might have very old firmware on your device.
+Please contact Polecam for a firmware update.

 ## Other

-For additional actions, please raise a feature request on [GitHub](https://github.com/bitfocus/companion-module-panasonic-panapod/).
+For additional actions, please raise a feature request on [GitHub](https://github.com/bitfocus/companion-module-polecam-autopod/).